Types of trucking jobs — An overview for new drivers

 Along with having variety of schedule options, truck drivers jobs also have a wide range of freight opportunities to choose from.

-1. Dry van (also know as van truckload).
+1. Dry van (also known as van truckload).

 2. Dedicated